The Role Of Parental Alienation In Divorce

 - Violating parenting time arrangements or using visitation as a weapon

 - Undermining a co-parent’s discipline of a child in order to ingratiate himself or herself

 Ironically, parental alienation is itself often considered a form of abuse.
 If the legal remedy to correct this wrong is a lawsuit, or if you have been falsely accused of alienation, our law firm is fully prepared to advocate for you.
 During your initial consultation, we can discuss the possible need for input from mental health care professionals such as forensic psychiatrists and custody evaluators, and we can generally chart a course of action that gets to the root of the problem.

 Contact Law Offices of Andrew S. Guisbond

 Parental alienation is often only one source of tension between divorcing spouses.
-To discuss your relationship and how to end it with the dignity it deserves, call our Charlestown law offices today at 617-380-7643.
+To discuss your relationship and how to end it with the dignity it deserves, call our Boston law offices today at 617-380-7643.
 Your email message will also be responded to promptly.